-- 128. The principles which shall guide co-operation are : - Gender analysis at macro-, meso- and micro-levels must be mainstreamed in the conception, design and implementation of all development policies and interventions, as well as in monitoring and evaluation; - Women and men should both participate in and benefit from the development process on an equal basis; - Reducing gender disparities is a priority for society as a whole; - Analysis of differences and disparities between women and men must be a key criterion for assessing the goals and results of development policies and interventions; and - Co-operation must encourage and support changes in attitudes, structures and mechanisms at political, legal community and household levels in order to reduce gender inequalities and in particular: - political power-sharing and full and equal participation in decision-making must be promoted at all levels; - economic empowerment and equal access to and control over economic resources must be strengthened; - equal access to and control over social development opportunities must be fostered. - 129.
-The formulation of all development policies shall explicitly take into account the general principles for gender-sensitive development co-operation.
-In particular, macroeconomic policies such as structural adjustment shall properly take into account the indications coming from micro- and meso-level analysis, and the interdependence between women's and men's roles both in production and in the reproduction and maintenance of human resources. - 130.
-The general principles shall be a constant feature in all policy dialogue and negotiation with partner countries.
-In particular, external assistance shall encourage and support the revision of existing policy, legal and administrative frameworks in a gender-sensitive way. - 131.
-At project, programme and country strategy levels, external assistance shall ensure that gender analysis orients all development interventions from the planning to the evaluation phase (mainstreaming).
-In addition, special attention shall be given to positive actions addressing major gender disparities. - 132.
-Both mainstreaming and positive actions shall be considered as complementary strategies aimed at enabling the full release of women's and men's development potential and their equal access to economic, political and social development opportunities, including education and health.
+128. The principles which shall guide co-operation are:

+Gender analysis at macro-, meso- and micro-levels must be mainstreamed in the conception, design and implementation of all development policies and interventions, as well as in monitoring and evaluation;

+- Women and men should both participate in and benefit from the development process on an equal basis; - Reducing gender disparities is a priority for society as a whole; - Analysis of differences and disparities between women and men must be a key criterion for assessing the goals and results of development policies and interventions; and

+- Co-operation must encourage and support changes in attitudes, structures and mechanisms at political, legal community and household levels in order to reduce gender inequalities and in particular: - political power-sharing and full and equal participation in decision-making must be promoted at all levels; - economic empowerment and equal access to and control over economic resources, such as incomegenerating activities, credit, land and labour, must be strengthened; - equal access to and control over social development opportunities must be fostered. - contribution of women to the development of a culture of peace by, inter alia, deepening and broadening their participation in conflict resolution and decision-making, will be promoted. - Production and dissemination of information on gender issues is essential to facilitate planning and evaluation of the action to be taken.

+129. The formulation of all development policies shall explicitly take into account the general principles for gender-sensitive development co-operation.
+In particular, macro-economic policies such as structural adjustment shall properly take into account the indications coming from micro- and meso-level analysis, and the interdependence between women's and men's roles both in production and in the reproduction and maintenance of human resources.

+130. The general principles shall be a constant feature in all policy dialogue and negotiation with partner countries.
+In particular, external assistance shall encourage and support the revision of existing policy, legal and administrative frameworks in a gendersensitive way.

+131. At project, programme and country strategy levels, external assistance shall ensure that gender analysis orients all development interventions from the planning to the evaluation phase (mainstreaming).
+In addition, special attention shall be given to positive actions addressing major gender disparities.

+132. Both mainstreaming and positive actions shall be considered as complementary strategies aimed at enabling the full release of women's and men's development potential and their equal access to economic, political and social development opportunities, including education and health.

-- 133. When special interventions are provided to reduce major disparities between women and men, they shall be structurally linked to major sectors of activity, supported with adequate financial, technical and human resources, limited in time and with a clear perspective of linking up with mainstreaming activities. - 134.
-In non-project forms of development aid, efforts shall be made to establish the necessary links between the micro-, meso- and macro-analysis, paying specific attention to gender issues.
+133. When special interventions, such as specific projects and programmes to empower women in ACP States, are provided to reduce major disparities between women and men, they shall be structurally linked to major sectors of activity, supported with adequate financial, technical and human resources, limited in time and with a clear perspective of linking up with mainstreaming activities.

+134. In non-project forms of development aid, efforts shall be made to establish the necessary links between the micro-, meso- and macro-analysis, paying specific attention to gender issues.